RahimMirani/AI-Chat-with-YouTube/README.md

 3. The chat interface will appear on the right side of the page.
 4. Click **Get Started** to process the video.
 5. Once the processing is complete, you can start asking questions about the video!

+Please start if you found the repo usefel!